TeamJoe/WalmartLabs-Code-Challenge/readme.md

 - selects a shuttle
 - adds a cosmonaut to a shuttle for departure
 - updates the shuttle data
-- sends an invite with shuttle depature information to the cosmonaut
+- `console.log`s an invitation with shuttle depature information to the cosmonaut

 lots of people want to go to space, but it is not working!